+Compared to competitors, Postmates receives the largest share of traffic from on social media, suggesting a strong strategy.
 If you spot greater shares of paid and referral traffic, this may indicate the companies that are more effective in their advertising and PR.

 This is how, essentially, in less than 5 minutes, we researched traffic volume amongst food delivery services in the US.
 This way, using Semrush’s Market Explorer tool, you can determine the leader in any other industry, too.

 Competitive Insight #2: What Hidden Seasonal Trends Might You Overlook?